 Hannover Messe – 17 – 21 April 2023

-20th March 2023, Muellheim, Germany) The micrometal Group will be exhibiting at the upcoming Hannover Show Hall 3 Stand J18 April 17-21.
-The company will be demonstrating to visitors that it offers the next generation photo-chemical etching (PCE) process which is orders of magnitude more precise and repeatable than any other PCE process on the market.
+The micrometal Group exhibited at the Hannover Show April 17-21.
+The company demonstrated to visitors that it offers the next generation photo-chemical etching (PCE) process which is orders of magnitude more precise and repeatable than any other PCE process on the market.

 Design engineers are increasingly turning to PCE as they are under pressure to create smaller and increasingly complex precision metal components.
 As with any process selection, designers need to be aware of the specific attributes of the chosen manufacturing technology when looking at design attributes and parameters.
 The versatility of PCE and its unique advantages as a precision sheet metal machining technology makes it an engine for design innovation, and can truly be used to manufacture parts that would be deemed impossible if using alternative metalworking technologies.

 micrometal’s next generation PCE process builds upon the precision of the legacy PCE process, and uses a unique and patented wet paint etching system, the coating being 2 – 8 microns thick as opposed to traditional dry PCE coating which are 10 – 50 microns thick.
 Liquid photo-resist is more suitable for high precision mass production in continuous processes, results in higher reproduction accuracy, and allows very small feature sizes or 25 microns to be produced, a minimum hole diameter 80% of the material thickness, and single digit micron tolerances repeatably.

 micrometal also uses high-resolution glass photomask tools printed at 100,00 dpi, providing superior reproduction and resolution than film photo-tooling used in conventional chemical etching processes.